SeldonIO/seldon-core/docs/wrappers/h2o.md

 # Packaging a H2o model for seldon core

-In this readme we outline the steps needed to wrap any h2o model using seldon python wrappers into a docker image deployable with seldon core.
+In this readme we outline the steps needed to wrap any H2O model using seldon python wrappers into a docker image deployable with seldon core.
-The file H2oModel.py is a template to use in order to wrap a h2o model.
+The file H2oModel.py is a template to use in order to wrap a H2O model.
 The only modification  required on the user side consists of setting the MODEL_PATH variable at the top of the file.
-We also provide a example of usage to train and save a prebuilded h2o model predicting bad loans.
+We also provide a example of usage to train and save a prebuilt h2o model predicting bad loans.

-The session "General use" explain how to use the wrapper with any saved h2o model.
+The session "General use" explains how to use the wrapper with any saved H2O model.

-The session "Example of usage" provides a step-by-step guide for training, deploying and wrap the prebuilded h2o model for bad loans predictions as an example.
+The session "Example of use" provides a step-by-step guide for training, deploying and wrapping the prebuilt h2o model for bad loans predictions as an example.

 ## General use